Madrid boosts security ahead of World Pride celebrations

 Spain is currently on a high-risk, level-four security alert.
 The highest level, five, would only be activated in the event of a terrorist attack.
 There will be a heavy police presence on the streets of the capital over the coming days, with armed officers stationed at railway and bus stations, along with the airport.
 Heavy vehicles will be prevented from circulating in the center of the city at certain times.

-Anti-terrorist sources say that this is a critical moment for the Spanish capital
+Counter-terrorist sources say that this is a critical moment for the Spanish capital

 The regional and central government have held regular meetings over recent months with emergency services to discuss strategies to protect the public during World Pride.
 Security will be tight at Madrid’s Barajas airport.

-“This is a critical moment,” say anti-terrorist sources.
+“This is a critical moment,” say counter-terrorist sources.
 Security services are also checking the movements of people who have been identified as having links to jihadist groups, and will be on the lookout for travelers identified as a possible threat by US and EU police.

 One measure that is being considered is having police accompany the floats taking part in the parade on July 1.
 The 600 officers who form Madrid’s UIP riot police will be supported by units from other parts of Spain.
 Mounted police and officers with dogs will also be patrolling the capital during World Pride.
 The GEO special operations unit will also be monitoring security from the air using helicopters.